alshedivat/al-folio/_posts/2024-02-20-python-pandas.md

 ## Series

-A Series is a vector-like structure, that builds on top of and extends NumPy vectors.
+A Series is a vector-like structure, that extends [NumPy vectors](../python-numpy#the-inner-workings-of-numpy-arrays).

 ```python
 import pandas as pd